lfpll/crawl_wikipedia/README.md

 This code users docker-compose to conteinerize everything, simply:

-    run docker-compose build
+    docker-compose build

-Besides building the code also trian ml_model api using the sample in the folder.
+Besides building the code also trian ml_model api using the sample in the folder, start the containers:

+    docker-compose up

 Then you can access the docker container which runs the crawler with: